San7o/santOS/README.md

 ## Cross compiler

 To compile the kernel, you will need to build cross compiler.
-This is because your compiler (gcc) was build for linux, and we are not using linux to run the program.
+This is because your compiler (gcc) was built for linux, and we are not using linux to run the program.
 This means you will have to compile your own binutils and gcc version targeting `i686-elf`.
 Follow [this](https://wiki.osdev.org/GCC_Cross-Compiler) guide carefully in order to achieve this.